agsb/jelly/README.md

 -- THIS FILE IS A STUB ---

-# JELLY
+# Jelly

-A minimal 8-bit CPU made with TTL chips.
-DIY to perform native brainfuck, using three sequential access tapes.
+A minimal DIY 8-bit CPU made with TTL chips, to perform native brainfuck using three sequential access tapes.

 ## Why

 To learn how cpu are made inside and understand about signals, gates, latches, pipelines, TTLs etc

-PS: _I_ know that it will be slow.
+PS: I know that it will be slow.

 ## Ideas